DayneD89/YourDiscord/YourBot/README.md

 **Permission errors:**
 - Bot needs "Manage Roles" permission in Discord
 - Ensure bot role is higher than roles it manages
-- Check AWS S3 bucket permissions
+- Check AWS S3 bucket and DynamoDB table permissions

 **Commands not working:**
 - Verify channel IDs are correct